19 Easy Ways to Save Money on Groceries

-I’m implementing a meal plan, and using lots of freezer meals now.
+I’m implementing a meal plan and using lots of freezer meals now.

 Almost all our dinners (well, 4-5 nights per week, anyway) come from the freezer and go to the crockpot.
-One night per week we have salads, and then we use up leftovers a couple times per week.
+One night per week we have salads, and then we use up leftovers a couple of times per week.
 Investing in a crockpot (considering it was less than 35$) was one of the best things I’ve ever done, and I’m looking at getting an instapot in the next few months!

 If you don’t know where to start with meal planning, I suggest a super cheap program like this – it does the work for you!

 Now I really only have to keep on hand a few things for breakfasts and lunches – and I don’t have as much stuff to go bad in the fridge.

 2) Make friends with frozen fruits and Veggies

 For years, I was an adamant only-fresh-produce-buying kinda girl.
 But if you want to save money grocery shopping, that means being WISE about what you’re buying!

 Once I had kids and I was busy and tired… I always ended up throwing away SO MUCH fresh expensive produce.

 I admitted this to my mom one day, and she told me I was missing the greatest money on grocery saving tips she knew – BUY FROZEN VEGETABLES AND FRUIT.